 In order to conform the carbon fiber to the shape of the mold, we vacuum bag the carbon fiber.
 This means that we vacuum out all the air inside the sealed off bag, so that the carbon fiber conforms nicely to the vehicle body mold.
 As the epoxied carbon fiber cures, it will harden in the shape of the constructed mold.
 Once fully cured, we pop it out and have our body.
 For additional body work, we are able to utilize carbon fiber and fiberglass as patchwork for the vehicle body.

 Our start to finish process for constructing the body is one of the most valuable skills to have as apart of this team.
 We all gain hands on experience with composite materials, which becomes a rare and valuable skill to have as an engineer.

-Building a Formula SAE electric racecar is an expensive task.
+Building a hydrogen car is an expensive task.
 Thanks to the sponsors above, we were able to successfully convert a Chevy S10 to an all electric vehicle.
-Please considering joining them in sponsoring our new competition build team as we dive head first into the FSAE Electric arena.
+Please consider joining them in sponsoring our new competition build team as we dive head first into the FSAE Electric arena.
 Any help is greatly appreciated, whether it is in the form of products, services, or just cold hard cash.
-Any sponsorship inquiries can be sent to email@example.com.
+Any sponsorship inquiries can be sent to firstname.lastname@example.org.